refena/refena/refena/doc/redux.md

 }
 ```

+### ➤ Dispatch GlobalActions

 When you have access to `Ref`, you can dispatch a global action with `ref.dispatch(action)`.

 ```dart
 ref.dispatch(ResetAppAction());
 ```

-Inside an ordinary action, you need to add the `GlobalActions` mixin first.
+To dispatch from an ordinary action, you need to add the `GlobalActions` mixin first.

 Then you can dispatch global actions with `global.dispatch(action)`.